|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Bearnaise sauce is virtually the same as hollandaise sauce except that the vinegar and tarragon replace the lemon.
-You could certainly make your Bearnaise in a saucepan, but why bother when this version from tastes exactly the same?
-This exquisite sauce is perfect for steak.
+Bearnaise sauce is an exquisite sauce that is perfect for steak.
+It's virtually the same as hollandaise sauce, except that the vinegar and tarragon replace the lemon.
+And while you could certainly make your Bearnaise the traditional way, in a saucepan and then emulsified using a double boiler, why bother when this simple blender version from Ina Garten tastes exactly the same?

 Gather the ingredients.

 Combine the vinegar, white wine, shallots, 1 tablespoon chopped tarragon, 1/4 teaspoon salt and 1/4 teaspoon pepper in a small saucepan.

 Bring to a boil and simmer over medium heat for 5 minutes until the mixture is reduced to a few tablespoons.
 Cool slightly.

 Transfer the cooled mixture with the egg yolks and 1 teaspoon salt into a blender.
 Blend 30 seconds.

 With the blender on, slowly pour the hot butter through the opening in the lid.
 Add the remaining 2 tablespoons tarragon leaves and blend for only a second.